Spencer-L/Spencer-L.github.io/about.md

 ranging from autonomous unmanned aerial systems that gather plant health data to an ultra cost-effective V-Mount battery for cinema cameras.
-I am currently studying to get my BS in CS and a minor in Interactive Media at the University of Southern California and will be graduating in 2024.
+I will be graduating with a BS in CS and a minor in Interactive Media from the University of Southern California in 2024.
 </p>

 <div style="text-align: center">